Skip to main content

 6. Track and measure results

-Once it’s up and running, you’ll want to track and measure the results of your recruitment referral scheme to ensure it’s effective.
-You can utilise several different metrics, including:
+Once it’s up and running, you’ll want to track and measure the results of your referral scheme to ensure it’s effective.
+You can utilise several different metrics to do this, including:

 WAS THIS HELPFUL?